 Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

-What if your AI worked seamlessly offline, kept your secrets, and actually remembered you, without ever blinking at a spotty network?
+What if your AI worked offline, kept your secrets, and actually remembered you, without ever flinching at a spotty network?

-Let’s break away from the “API-everywhere” playbook.
-This post brings the theory for a practical, fully on-device large language model (LLM) workflow: no cloud, no dependence, and full privacy-built for real-world deployments on low-memory consumer hardware (think 2GB and below).
-You’ll see how state-of-the-art quantization (GGML/GGUF), parameter-efficient tuning (QLoRA), and lightweight in-device memory (LightMem) combine into something robust and personal.
+This post moves past the "API-everywhere" playbook.
+It lays out theory for a practical, fully on-device large language model (LLM) workflow: no cloud, no dependence, full privacy -- built for real-world deployments on low-memory consumer hardware (think 2GB and below).
+You'll see how quantization (GGML/GGUF), parameter-efficient tuning (QLoRA), and lightweight in-device memory (LightMem) combine into something robust and personal.

 TL;DR